 Can I stop them both? she thought.
 Her arms were tired.
 She had a length of rope in her pocket.
 What if she threw it and missed?

 She had seen Denth fight.
 He was faster than she’d thought possible of a man.
 She would have to surprise him.
+And, if she missed, she would die.

 What am I doing? she thought.
 Hanging from a wall, about to challenge two professional soldiers?

-Yet, for some reason, she wasn’t really that frightened.
-She was nervous, of course.
-Yet, how bad could it be?
-They might kill her.
-Well, she’d survived betrayals.
+Yet, her recent past gave her the strength to push down her fear.
+They might kill her, but that would be a quick end.
+Well, she’d survived betrayals, deaths of friends, and a time going mad from the fatigue, hunger, and terror of living on the streets.
 She’d been pushed down, forced to admit that she’d unwittingly betrayed her people.
 There wasn’t really any more they could do to her.

-And, for some reason, that gave her power.
+And, for some reason, those thoughts gave her power.
 She smiled, surprised at her own determination as she quietly recovered the Breath from her cloak and her leggingss.
-Vasher had warned her to never go into a fight with everything tied up on things already awakened.
+Vasher had warned her to never go into a fight with all of her Breath tied up.

 Then, she Awakened a pair of rope bits, telling them to grab when thrown.
 Finally, she took a deep breath and threw herself up through the window and into the room.